 |Married filing jointly||$140,000||$170,000|

-You can file your taxes until Monday, April 15, 2019.
-To file, use an online tax software, especially if your taxes are simple with few sources of income, or hire a tax preparation service or person.
+You can file your taxes until Monday, April 15, 2020.
+You can use online tax software, especially if your taxes are simple with few sources of income, or hire a tax preparation service or person.
 If you paid more than $600 in interest during the tax year, you should receive a Form 1098-E, which states the amount of interest you paid during the tax year.
-If you paid less than $600, you can still qualify for the deduction; just ask your student loan servicer to send you the document.
+If you paid less than $600, you could still qualify for the deduction; ask your student loan servicer to send you the document.

-There are two other education tax opportunities that you may be able to take advantage of if you had education expenses during the tax year: the American opportunity tax credit and the lifetime learning credit.
+There are two other education tax opportunities that you may be able to take advantage of if you had education expenses during the tax year.
+They are the American Opportunity Tax Credit and the Lifetime Learning Credit.
 Unfortunately, you can't claim both of these credits, but you can file for either credit in addition to the student loan interest deduction.
 You can use the IRS Interactive Tax Assistant tool to see if you're eligible for an education credit.

-To claim either credit, you must receive a Form 1098-T, Tuition Statement from your or your dependent's educational institution, and complete the Form 8863 and attach it to your Form 1040.
+To claim either credit, you must receive a Form 1098-T, Tuition Statement ,from your educational institution or that of you or your dependent, and then complete a Form 8863 and attach it to your tax return Form 1040.

 American Opportunity Tax Credit

-The American opportunity tax credit allows students or those who claim them as dependents to take up to $2,500 in tax credits from the cost of tuition, fees and course materials per eligible student, per year.
-This credit applies to only the first four years of post-secondary education, and the student must be enrolled at least half-time.
+The American Opportunity Tax Credit (AOTC) allows students or those who claim them as dependents to take up to $2,500 in tax credits for the cost of tuition, fees and course materials per eligible student, per year.
+This annual credit applies to only the first four years of post-secondary education, and the student must be enrolled at least half-time.
 The credit covers the first $2,000 of qualified costs and 25% of the next $2,000.
-Also, 40% of the tax credit is refundable, so you can receive up to $1,000 per eligible student as a tax refund, even if you don't owe any taxes.
-Similar to the student loan interest deduction, whether you qualify for the credit and for what amount is also based on your income.
+Also, if the credit erases your tax burden, 40% of the unused tax credit is refundable, so you can receive up to $1,000 per eligible student as a tax refund, even if you don't owe any taxes.
+Your income determines whether you qualify for the credit and for what amount.

 Lifetime Learning Credit